atlasgibson559/parallaxpp/STYLE.md

 ---

-**Enforcement**: This style guide applies to all pull requests and code contributions to ParallParallax.
+**Enforcement**: This style guide applies to all pull requests and code contributions to Parallax.